Explore as a

 Funding for overheads, salaries, equipment purchase and depreciation, student fees, scholarships, or conference fees are not supported under this Programme.

-*Similar rules apply to the research and travel allowance for the International Leader Fellowship and Julius von Haast Fellowship.
-(Note: this list is not relevant to the Catalyst: Leaders New Zealand-China Scientist Exchange programme and the JSPS Postdoctoral Fellowship programme, which both have specific directions for how the funding will be used).
+Note that allowable and non-allowable expenses are irrelevant to the Catalyst: Leaders New Zealand-China Scientist Exchange programme and the JSPS Postdoctoral Fellowship programme, which both have specific directions for how the funding will be used.